bvids9/py_snake/README.md

 # py_snake

 Recreation of the game 'Snake' in Python.
+It had to be done!

 # Controls
 Arrow keys for movement